sprout-uci/APEX/README.md

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01

-## Running VRASED Prototype on FPGA
+## Running VAPE Prototype on FPGA

-This is an example of how to synthesize and prototype VRASED using Basys3 FPGA and XILINX Vivado v2017.4 (64-bit) IDE for Linux
+This is an example of how to synthesize and prototype VAPE using Basys3 FPGA and XILINX Vivado v2017.4 (64-bit) IDE for Linux

 - Vivado IDE is available to download at: https://www.xilinx.com/support/download.html

 - Basys3 Reference/Documentation is available at: https://reference.digilentinc.com/basys3/refmanual

-#### Creating a Vivado Project for VRASED
+#### Creating a Vivado Project for VAPE

 1 - Clone this repository;

-2 - Follow the steps in [Building VRASED Software](#building-vrased-software) to generate .mem files
+2 - Follow the steps in [Building VAPE Software](#building-VAPE-software) to generate .mem files

 2- Start Vivado.
 On the upper left select: File -> New Project